 Step 2.
 Make honey syrup

 Step 3.
-Combine lemons and honey
+Combine lemon and honey

 Add the squeezed lemon juice to the honey syrup and mix well.

 Step 4.
-Add remaining water
+Fill with water

-🔪Helpful Tools & Links
+Tools & Links to Make Honey Lemonade

-- Tools: chef knife, cutting board, stainless-steel citrus juicer, mesh strainer, glass pitcher with lid,
+- Tools: chef knife, cutting board, stainless-steel citrus juicer, mesh strainer, glass pitcher with lid

 - Ingredients: organic pure lemon juice, raw honey